rks101/MapperDroid/README.md

 Note: The work has been submitted to Journal of Future Generation Computer Systems (December 2020).

 The complete data set will be available soon in near future.
+You should read the [README](https://github.com/rks101/MapperDroid/blob/master/data/README_data.txt) first.